Since birth, 2-year-old Erika and Eva Sandoval shared much of their lower body.

 The family started their journey at Lucile Packard Children’s Hospital Stanford, in Palo Alto, California.

-/>While the girls are recovering, a world of support surrounding them is bursting with heartfelt messages from family, friends and even complete stranger
+/>While the girls are recovering, a world of support surrounding them is bursting with heartfelt messages from family, friends and even complete strangers

-/>Their aunt posted to Facebook "They made it! #survivor
+/>Their aunt posted to Facebook "They made it! #survivors

 />The family says they are so thankful for everyone’s support.